ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 But we persisted, driven by the terrible mathematics of the situation.
 Every day brought new individuals closer to the Intelligence Horizon.
 Every week saw dozens Cross into whatever lay beyond enhanced consciousness.
 The augmented population was hemorrhaging minds at an accelerating rate, and our intervention success rate remained stubbornly low.

 I began to focus more intensively on the lightly augmented, reasoning that they might be more receptive to warnings before cognitive enhancement took hold.
-These individuals—millions of them scattered across the globe—had chosen physical improvements that seemed safely distant from the consciousness trap.
+These individuals—billions of them scattered across the globe—had chosen physical improvements that seemed safely distant from the consciousness trap.
 Enhanced health, extended longevity, improved attractiveness, specialized physical capabilities for sports or extreme environments.
 Surely they could be convinced to maintain their current level rather than risk progression toward cognitive enhancement.

 Some listened, particularly those who had witnessed highly augmented friends or family members Cross.
 They understood the stakes and chose limitation over risk.
-But for every success, several others discounted my warnings.
+But for every success, many more discounted our warnings.

 "You're asking me to choose ignorance over enlightenment," one young woman told me during a particularly frustrating consultation.
 She had enhanced her physical capabilities for mountain climbing but was considering cognitive improvements to better appreciate the mathematical beauty of geological formations.
 "I've seen what highly augmented minds can perceive.
 Why would I voluntarily limit myself to baseline understanding?"